dimitri/pgloader/README.md

   - commands: `LOAD` and `INI` formats
   - compat with `SQL*Loader` format

+Here's an example of the grammar to consider:

+    COPY cluttured
+    FROM 'cluttered/cluttered.data'
+           (a, c newline escaped by \, b)
+      AS text
+    WITH field_sep = ^, field_count = 3;

+    LOAD foo
+    FROM 'path/to/file'
+      AS text
+    CASE WHEN 1:2 = "43"
+         THEN table(a, c)
+         SPEC (a sep ';',
+               b sep '=', -- field is not loaded c sep ';')

+         WHEN 001:003 = "HDR"
+         THEN table(a, c)
+         SPEC (a, b, c)
+         WITH field_sep = ','
+     END
+     SET maintenance_work_mem TO '128 MB';

+Pick one, or maybe have the two of them?

 ### error management

   - error management with a local buffer (done)